GabrielBGN/Filemanager/README.md

 A lightweight file system implemented in C that simulates disk storage using a custom disk image and fixed-size blocks.
 This project demonstrates core operating system concepts such as block allocation, file metadata management, and low-level file I/O.

 Features:

-Designed and implemented a virtual disk using fixed-size blocks (256 bytes)
+-Designed and implemented a virtual disk using fixed-size blocks (256 bytes)

 -Built a file management system supporting create, read, update, and delete operations